Banfield Charitable Trust provides grants to nonprofit organizations and nonprofit hospices to support their efforts to keep pets and people together.

 Pet food distribution program grant applications and veterinary assistance grant applications are reviewed on an on-going basis.
 Pet food grant and veterinary assistance grant applications must arrive at our office via postal mail — NO EMAILS OR FAXES WILL BE ACCEPTED.

-MOWAA member pet food distribution grant applications and deadlines are announced by MOWAA when funding is available.
+MOWA member pet food distribution grant applications and deadlines are announced by MOWA when funding is available.
 If you have questions, please call Darlene Schwartz at 503-922-5801.

 Pet Peace of Mind grant applications are reviewed on an on-going basis.